-The SHOP features an open enrollment period for qualified employees prior to the completion of the applicable plan year.392 The SHOP provides notification to each qualified employee of the annual open enrollment period in advance of such period,393during which any eligible employee may make changes to their enrollment.
+The SHOP features an open enrollment period for qualified employees prior to the completion of the applicable plan year.393 HealthSource RI for Employers provides notification to each qualified employee of the annual open enrollment period in advance of such period,394during which any eligible employee may make changes to their enrollment.
 Changes include: Enrolling in new coverage, changing plans, changing covered family members (enrolling or disenrolling dependents), enrolling in a dental plan, and other changes.